b---c/oauth-token-bff/main.md

 ## The bff-token Endpoint

 The bff-token endpoint is exposed by the backend to allow the frontend to request access tokens.
 By default, it is exposed on the relative path /well-known/bff-token.
 The backend MUST support the use of the HTTP "GET" method for the bff-token endpoint and MAY support the use of the "POST" method as well.
-Parameters sent without a value MUST be treated as if they were omitted from the request.
 The backend MUST ignore unrecognized request parameters.
 See (#requestingAT) for more details on how to use the bff-token endpoint.

 ## The bff-sessioninfo Endpoint